OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-The Washington RGB-D Object dataset \cite{lai2011large} is used for open-ended evaluation since it is a large scale dataset concerning the number of images.
-It consists of 250,000 views of 300 common manipulable household objects taken from multiple views and organized into 51 categories.
-We evaluate our experimental results using the metrics that was recently introduced in \cite{oliveira2015concurrent}, including: (\emph{i}) the number of learned categories at the end of an experiment (TLC), an indicator of \emph{how much the system is capable of learning}; (\emph{ii}) the number of question/correction iterations (QCI) required to learn those categories and the average number of stored instances per category (AIC), indicators of \emph{time and memory resources required for learning}; (\emph{iii}) Global Classification Accuracy (GCA), an accuracy computed using all predictions in a complete experiment, and the Average Protocol Accuracy (APA), indicators of \emph{how well the system learns}.
-Since the order in which categories are introduced may have an effect on the performance of the system, ten experiments were carried out for each approach.
+\textbf{Object Dataset and Evaluation Metrics:} For this round of evaluations, Washington RGB-D Object dataset~\cite{lai2011large} is used.
+This dataset consists of $250,000$ views from 300 common household objects in 51 categories.
+The performance evaluation of an open-ended learning system cannot be limited to the classical evaluation metrics (accuracy, precision and recall).
+Therefore, we use three recently introduced metrics~\cite{oliveira2015concurrent} to evaluate the learning performance.
+They are including: (\emph{i}) the average number of learned categories at the end of experiments (ALC), an indicator of \emph{how much the system is able to learn in an open-ended setting}; (\emph{ii}) average number of question/correction iterations (QCI) required to learn those categories, and the average number of stored instances per category (AIC), which represent \emph{time and memory resources required to learn those categories}-- therefore, a lower value is better as it means that less instances and thus less computing power were needed to learn an object category; (\emph{iii}) Global Classification Accuracy (GCA), describes the accuracy of the agent over the whole run, and the Average Protocol Accuracy (APA), represents the average accuracy over all windows.
+Therefore, GCA and APA are indicator of \emph{how well the system learns}.